 Not only can you conquer sin, but you can more than conquer it through, by and because of the God who loves you.
 Who loves me.
 So there is no “Devil made me do it” here.
 All he can do is present opportunities.
 We make the choice.

 Jesus says in John 12:46 –

-“I have come as a light into the world, that whoever believe in Me should not abide in darkness.”
+“I have come as a light into the world, that whoever believes in Me should not abide in darkness.”
+(NKJV)